HumanSignal/label-studio/docs/source/guide/start.md

 You can specify project config, machine learning backend and other options using the command line interface.
 Run `label-studio start --help` to see all available options.
 Many command line arguments are deprecated and removed in version 1.0.0.

+* The Label Studio web server always uses the `0.0.0.0` address to start.
+If you need to change it to `localhost`, set `--internal-host` from console arguments to `localhost` and the web server starts at `localhost`.

+* You can use `--port` or `PORT` environment var to set port for Label Studio web server.

 ## Run Label Studio with an external domain name

 If you want multiple people to collaborate on a project, you might want to run Label Studio with an external domain name.